Find ways to extract DNA in your kitchen to learn about the way living things evolve on the earth

 Genetics Science Learning Center

 Using inexpensive and easily found materials, you can learn to extract and study DNA or even join a task force to develop a public policy for newborn genetic testing.
-Site includes directions for extracting DNA from any living thing.
+The site includes directions for extracting DNA from any living thing.

 The Biology Project will help you learn about the basic principles that govern Mendelian inheritance in plants and animals.